Monkton Deverill

-Monkton Deverill (anciently known as East Monkton) is a village and former civil parish in Wiltshire, England, about five miles south of Warminster and four miles north-east of Mere.
-The area has been part of Kingston Deverill parish since 1938.
+Monkton Deverill (anciently known as East Monkton) is a village and former civil parish, now in the parish of Kingston Deverill, in Wiltshire, England, about five miles south of Warminster and four miles north-east of Mere.
+The area has been part of Kingston Deverill parish since 1934.
 It lies on the River Wylye and forms part of a group of villages known as the Upper Deverills.
+In 1931 the parish had a population of 108.

 History

 Two Roman roads intersect close to the village.
 In 1989–1990, archaeologists investigated a 7th-century Anglo-Saxon cemetery in the parish and made a section through a Roman road.

 Before the Dissolution of the Monasteries, Monkton Deverill was a manor of Glastonbury Abbey and was formerly known as East Monkton.
 In the Middle Ages, its church was a chapel of the church at Longbridge Deverill, also a Glastonbury manor.